DavidHrncir/Fivetran_CSDK_Snowflake_HOL/RDP_Retail_Dynamic_Pricing/rdp-lab-guide.md

 ### 1.2 Debug and Deploy the Custom Connector in VS Code
 1. When you see the connector.py code generated in the Anthropic Workbench, click the **Copy** button in the upper right of the code connector.py code block
 2. Go to **VS Code** with Command + Tab or open from the dock
-3. Click on the click on the `connector.py` file in your project
+3. Click on the `connector.py` file in your project
 4. Press Command+V to paste the connector code into the `connector.py` file
 5. Save the updated `connector.py` by pressing Command+S
 6. To test your code locally with configuration values specified in `configuration.json`, you can run the default Fivetran Connector SDK debug command:
    `fivetran debug --configuration configuration.json`
    This command provides out-of-the-box debugging without any additional scripting.
-7. We have also created a helper script to debug and validate your connector with enhanced logging, state clearing and data validation.
-Run the following command from the VS Code terminal (bottom right).
-You can copy the `debug_and_validate` command using the icon in the right corner):
+7. We have created a helper script to debug and validate your connector with enhanced logging, state clearing and data validation.
+To run the helper script please run it in the VS Code terminal (bottom right).
+You can copy the `debug_and_validate` command using the icon on the right:

 ```
 ./debug_and_validate.sh
 ```

 8. When prompted with "Do you want to continue?
-(Y/n):", type `Y` and press Enter.
+(Y/N):", type `Y` and press Enter.

     - You'll see output displaying the results of the debug script including:

         - Resets the connector state by deleting the existing warehouse.db file and any saved sync checkpoints to start with a clean slate.

-        - Runs the fivetran debug command using your configuration file to test the connector in real time.
+        - Runs the fivetran debug command using your configuration file to test the connector in real time.(debug emulates a regular Fivetran sync where the schema() and update() methods are called).

-        - Triggers schema() and update() method calls, initiating data fetches with pagination and checkpoint saving for incremental sync.
+        - Excute the Custom `Connector.py` code you wrote fetching data and executing pagination and checkpoint saving for incremental sync as per your custom code and the current state variable.
+The helper script emulates an initial full sync.

         - Verifies data loading and schema creation by simulating a full sync (in this case, upserting 750 records into rdp_records).